 In its simplest form, capital means the funds brought in to start a business by the owner(s) of a company.
-It is an investment by proprietor(s) or partner(s) in the business.
-Bringing in capital can mean money or assets as well.
+It is an investment by the proprietor(s) or partner(s) in the business.
+Bringing in equity can mean money or assets as well.
 It is business’ liability towards the owner(s) also referred to as one of the internal liabilities of the business.
 It is also called Net Worth or Owner’s Equity.

-Examples of capital include vehicles, patents, buildings, etc.
+Examples include vehicles, patents, buildings, etc.

 - It can increase with fresh investments or profits earned by the business.